Arbroath railway station: Facilities

 The station building is built above the railway line and platforms, and contains the ticket office, lifts to platforms and toilets.
 Outside is a taxi rank drop-off point.
 Each of the platforms has a waiting room, a help point and a bench, whilst platform 1 also has a ticket machine, which is adjacent to the car park.

 Passenger volume

+The main origin or destination station for journeys to or from Arbroath in the 2022–23 period was Dundee, making up 115,522 of the 293,274 journeys (39.4%).

 The statistics cover twelve month periods that start in April.

 Services

 There are generally two or three trains per hour westbound to Dundee and eastbound to Aberdeen, with hourly services onwards from Dundee towards Edinburgh and Glasgow Queen Street.
 London North Eastern Railway services to London King's Cross and CrossCountry routes towards England also stop at Arbroath.
 On Sundays there is generally an hourly service in each direction.